Bonding with the Audience

 It’s always great to return to Carnegie Hall with a bang, and I certainly got that thrill last week.
 I was able to attend two amazing concerts with two days of each other, each exemplifying something completely different about the virtues of musical performance.

 It was the kind of program only a young man would put together.
 The first half consisted of fifteen preludes by various different hands, some as short as sixty seconds and none lasting longer than eleven minutes.
 In quick succession, without pausing to allow for any applause, he gave us pieces by Chopin, Bach, Rachmaninoff, Szymanowski, Messiaen, and Gorecki—all without any musical score in front of him, and all rendered beautifully.
 He hadn’t said anything about his attacca approach beforehand, but he didn’t need to, because his body language was enough to keep us quiet and attentive throughout.
 Not a whisper or a page-flutter could be heard in the packed hall; as far as I could see, not a head moved from its focus on the lone figure on the stage.
-I felt as if we were hiding in a forest, watching and listening to some gorgeous rare bird that might fly away if we moved a muscle.
-The audience members were so stunned by Lisiecki’s performance that they forgot to give a standing ovation at the end of the first half—something they might normally have done just to get out of their seats.
+I felt as if we were all hiding in a forest, watching and listening to some gorgeous rare bird that might fly away if we moved a muscle.
+The audience members were so stunned by Lisiecki’s performance that they forgot to give a standing ovation at the end of the first half, something they normally do just to get out of their seats.
 But the applause, when it finally came, was thunderous.

 The second half was equally thrilling in a different way: it consisted entirely of Chopin’s Twenty-Four Preludes (Opus 28), where the composer pays a brief and enchanting visit to every major and minor key.
 This gave Lisiecki a chance to show his range within a single composer’s work, and I have to say, he managed to enlarge my feeling for Chopin to an extent I would not have thought possible.
 Every available emotion seem to be covered in these twenty-four little pieces, and the way they differed, rhythmically and dynamically, showcased Lisiecki’s skill without ever making it seem like mere virtuosity.
 Throughout, his manner was entirely unmannered; his huge talent was gracefully and modestly worn, so much so that it was a pleasure to watch him as well as hear him.
 This time the audience was prepared, and this time we did stand (and howl, and applaud until our hands hurt).
 And Jan Lisiecki responded in just the way a young man should, with an encore that was at once witty and touching: a Romance, because, as he said, “what should follow all these preludes but Love?”